眾生無邊誓願度

 The Reflective Power of Manas

-Once manas knows, it must rely on consciousness to act.
-If consciousness does not know, action cannot be taken.
-Therefore, all people regard the knowing of consciousness as true knowing.
-If consciousness does not know, they consider themselves ignorant; if they consider themselves ignorant, they will say it does not exist.
-This is the reasoning of the vast majority, yet this logic is flawed.
-Without great wisdom, sentient beings cannot recognize any of their errors, let alone correct them.
-Since sentient beings fail to recognize their own mistakes and ignorance, unaware that they are trapped in countless misconceptions, they cannot free themselves from these errors.
-A perpetual mist obscures their vision, preventing clear perception of anything.
-This is ignorance (avidyā).
-The heavier the ignorance, the harder it becomes to gain the wisdom needed to see reality clearly, and the more difficult it is to attain liberation.
+After the mental faculty becomes aware, it must depend on the conscious mind to act.
+If the conscious mind remains unaware, action cannot be taken.
+Therefore, all people regard the knowledge of the conscious mind as true knowledge.
+If the conscious mind is unaware, they consider themselves ignorant; and if they deem themselves ignorant, they declare that the thing does not exist.
+This is the reasoning logic of the vast majority, yet this logic is flawed.
+Without great wisdom, sentient beings cannot recognize any of their errors, much less correct them.
+Since sentient beings fail to recognize their own mistakes and ignorance, unaware that they are trapped within countless misunderstandings, they cannot emerge from these misunderstandings.
+A perpetual mist obscures their vision, leaving them unable to see anything clearly—this is ignorance (avidyā).
+The heavier the ignorance, the harder it becomes to gain the wisdom needed to perceive reality clearly, and the more difficult it is to attain liberation.

 ——Master Sheng-Ru's Teachings